 Paska Lake is very new to the kokanee fishery, with the first kokanee stocked in 2017.
 Previously, Paska Lake was home to only small rainbow trout.
-Little is known about how good the kokanee fishery will be.
+The kokanee can be hard to catch with the small aggressive rainbows biting often.

 FEBruary 4, 2022